 Credit Card Processing

-In physical stores, the POS card terminal is connected to a cable in order to send and receive information.
-However, in eCommerce, information is sent and received through an application programming interface (API), which allows two applications to communicate.
+Information is sent and received through an application programming interface (API), which allows two applications to communicate.
 In this case, an API allows a payment gateway to communicate with a merchant account.

-In comparing eBay vs Amazon, you can see how their payment gateways function similarly, yet with slight variations.
+While comparing eBay vs Amazon, you can see how their payment gateways function similarly, yet with slight variations.
 On eBay, clicking “Buy It Now” redirects you to the checkout page.
 This is eBay’s payment gateway.
 There, you can choose a payment and shipping method, view the order amount with fees, and confirm and pay.
 On Amazon, you add an item to the cart, go to the cart, click ‘proceed to checkout’, and then arrive at their payment gateway.
 At this point, you can see the same information as on eBay’s payment gateway, but with some additional features.

 What is a Merchant Account?

 A merchant account is a type of business bank account specifically designed to accept payments.
-A business owner typically establishes a merchant account by partnering with merchant acquiring banks.
+A business owner typically establishes a merchant account by partnering with merchant-acquiring banks.
 The payment that a business owner receives for a transaction first goes into their merchant account.
 Once that payment is verified, the money transfers from their merchant account to their bank account.

 What is the Difference Between a Merchant Account and a Payment Gateway?

-In comparing a payment gateway vs merchant account, there are clear differences between the two, but they work in tandem during the transaction process.
+In comparing a payment gateway vs a merchant account, there are clear differences between the two, but they work in tandem during the transaction process.
 The payment gateway is the technology behind accepting or declining payments.
 Once the payment is accepted, the money earned from the transaction transfers to the merchant account, where it’s temporarily stored until it’s transferred to the business bank account.

 Advantages of Utilizing Merchant Accounts and Payment Gateways